 The curriculum for the Bachelor of Electronic Systems Engineering is given in the following tables.
 The courses are arranged according to the semester in which they are offered.
 Students are strongly encouraged to enrol in the courses according to the proposed arrangement.
 Students may not graduate on time should they fail or withdraw from the courses offered.

-Alphabet Description

-S Type of award for the programme (Bachelor deg

-MJ Faculty/ Centre offering the programme (MJIIT)

-E Specialisation (Electronic Systems)
+Alphabet S MJ E Description Type of award for the programme (Bachelor degree) Faculty/ Centre offering the programme (MJ IIT) Specialisation (Electronic Systems)

 Numeric Description

 1st Year of programme

 2nd Field of course

 3rd Course sequence

 4th Course credits